 Wells,Glastonbury and The Bath and West showground are close by, while Bristol, Bath, Longleat, Stourhead are all within a forty minutes drive.

-The barn has recently been converted retaining much of it's original character, while providing a high standard of comfort.
+The barn was converted 15 years ago retaining much of its original character, while providing a high standard of comfort.
 It sleeps four plus a cot and suits families or couples wanting to explore Somerset or enjoy the peace of the countryside

 |Size||Sleeps up to 4, 2 bedrooms|

 |Rooms||2 bedrooms, 1 bathrooms of which 1 Family bathrooms|

 |Nearest Amenities||1 km|